 Class Attendance: Classroom activities are a core part of academic life from which students profit and to which students contribute, especially in an academic environment like RTC's which stresses continuous assessment.
 In recognition of the importance of class attendance to individual students and to their classmates, regular classroom attendance is expected of all students and students not meeting RTC's attendance requirements will not be allowed to sit for exams.
-Students missing out on continuous assessments due to classroom absence will not be allowed to make up such assessments, unless evidence of a valid reason for the absence (such as a doctor's note) is provided.
-An overall attendance record of 85% is required to be able to sit for the semesterend examinations.
-However, students who have been given medical leave, who have been given leave due to family emergencies (such as death in the family or sickness of a child), or who encounter other special circumstances that the Associate Dean decides warrant special consideration may take final exams with 75% or higher attendance overall.
-Repeated late arrivals at class and/or early departures from class may be consolidated and counted as an absence since this disrupts learning and class time is lost through such behavior as it is when classes are missed completely.
+Students missing out on continuous assessments, unless evidence of a valid reason for the absence (such as a doctor's note) is provided.
+An overall attendance record of 85% is required to be able to sit for the semester-end examinations.
+However, students who have been given medical leave and who have been given leave due to family emergencies (such as death in the family or sickness of a child), or who encounter other special circumstances that the Dean/ Associate Dean decides warrant special consideration may take final exams with 75% or higher actual in-class attendance

-To get a medical leave, students must submit valid medical documents to the Associate Dean's office within 10 days following the last medical treatment for this illness.
+To get a medical leave, students must submit valid medical documents to the Associate Dean's office within 10 days following the last medical treatment for a specific illness.
 To get emergency family leave, students must receive prior permission from the C.E.
 Coordinator's office in the Faculty Block before missing classes.
 The duration of all leaves will be decided on the basis of the nature of the situation and the evidence provided.